UrloMythus/MammaMia/README.md

 ## Disclaimer
 This project does not host any  illegal content on his servers, if you want any content  to be taken down, please contact the actual owners of those sites.
+The Live TV sources are taken from online sites, avaiable on the web and indixed by Google.